163 Ice Breaker Questions [Funny, Work & Deep]

 Figure 3: Quick warmups work when the answer is easy but the follow-up can still reveal a story.

-If you want a faster A/B format, use the 211 this or that questions set.
+If you want a faster A/B format, use the 211 this or that questions set, or its funny-only variant that keeps the prompts that both split a room and land a laugh, the 127 funny this or that questions.
 If you want full hypotheticals, the 197 would you rather questions list gives each choice more tension.

 Duel me on general knowledge warmups →